APS360-Group59/APS360-Group59/README.md

 **Files description**
 - APS360\_Project\_DataProcessing.ipynb: this notebook contains the code used for the database load, spectrograms creation, data visualization and analysis, and data splitting.
+- /csv: this folder contains the csv files with the dataset splits, used for the model training, validation and testing.